mundimark/why-text/README.md

 ## It's Just Text - No Copyright, No License, No Rights Reserved

-_Free ABC-Like or 123-Like Public Domain Formatting Conventions for Everyone_
+_Free ABC-Like or 123-Like Public Domain Writing (and Formatting) Conventions for Everyone_

 ## It's Just Text - Works like the ABC - Will Still Work in 1000+ Years